-You’ve been told this latest trend is the greatest thing ever.
+You’ve been told the latest Top Diet Trends is the greatest thing ever.
 The next day it’s something else.
 What’s a smart person to do?
 Use common sense and avoid the trends in this article.

 Each day, sometimes more than once a day, you are bombarded with new advice about what to put in your mouth and how to get your sweat on.